 - Activity C, one day, can start after Activity A and B finish

-Below is a representation of the project on a simple Gantt Chart.
+Below is a representation of the project on a simple Gantt chart.

-But Roger and Greg are working on another project aside from this one.
+Roger and Greg are working on another project aside from this one.
 They are available for only part of a day: Roger for four hours and Greg for three hours.

 - Activity B requires four hours of Roger’s time.
 But Activity B partly coincides with Activity A.